SuperNEMO-DBD/cadfael-deployment/README.md

 # cadfael-installer
-Bootstrap installer for [CadfaelBrew](https://github.com/SuperNEMO-DBD/cadfaelbrew.git), the SuperNEMO experiment's fork of the [Linuxbrew](http://brew.sh/linuxbrew) software package manager.
+Bootstrap installer for [CadfaelBrew](https://github.com/SuperNEMO-DBD/cadfaelbrew.git), the SuperNEMO experiment's fork of the [Linuxbrew](http://brew.sh/linuxbrew)/[Homebrew](https://brew.sh) software package manager.
 This bootstrap script is provided to help users get a base install of CadfaelBrew up and running on Linux and OS X platforms.
 It handles checks for required system packages, bootstrapping of any new versions of core packages like git and Ruby, and the basic cloning and updating of brew itself.

-Below we provide instructions and requirements for using this installer.
+Below we provide OS/software requirements for using CadfaelBrew, followed by instructions on running the installer to get the base system up and running.
 Also provided are the 'from scratch' steps underlying the installer script.
-These are most useful if you're running on an unsupported system and want to try testing cadfaelbrew to this.
+These are most useful if you're running on an unsupported system and want to try testing CadfaelBrew to this.

 # Supported Systems
 ## Mainline
 As with upstream linuxbrew, only 64bit systems are supported.

-- Mac OS X 10.9, 10.10
+- Mac OS X 10.9 (Mavericks), 10.10 (Yosemite)
 - Linux Distributions:
   - RHEL/CentOS 6.X, 7.X
   - Scientific Linux 6.X